“Sensory language leaves us with no habit for lying. We are hostile aliens, immune from dying.” – The Spaceape

 Otolith also gestures toward American science fiction writer Roger Zelazny’s Lord of Light (1967), which imagines a quite different future to Otolith, but like it tries to decenter the imaginative future.
 In this book, the only survivors of a vanished earth are Hindu.
 Their high-tech society is also highly stratified.
 Its rulers have God-like powers and the technology to ‘reincarnate.’
 The central character, described in the book as an ‘accelerationist’, challenges this class-bound order.

 It has often been observed that during the cold war, while much of American literature was basically white boys talking about their dicks, science fiction did a lot of the real cultural work.
 Zelazny’s book is not a bad example in how far science fiction could get in imagining a non-western world that was neither to be demonized or idealized, and whose agents of change were internal to it.
-One might note here in passing that the stand-out science fiction work of the last few years is Cixin Liu’s Three Body Problem and its sequels, whose story begins in the moment of China’s Cultural Revolution.
+One might note here in passing that for Anglophone readers, the stand-out science fiction work of the last few years is Cixin Liu’s Three Body Problem and its sequels, whose story begins in the moment of China’s Cultural Revolution.

 Afrofuturism is a landscape of cultural invention that we can put in the context of a plural universe of imagined future times and other spaces, which draw on the raw material of many kinds of historical experience and cultural raw material.
 And just as Afrofuturism functions as a subset of science fiction modernities, there might also be many kinds of accelerationism.
 The posthuman ends up being more than one thing if one can get one’s head around currently existing humans as being more than one thing.
 The orbital posthuman of Otolith might in many ways repeat a figure from that little-known accelerationist classic, JD Bernal’s The World, The Flesh and the Spirit (1929).
 But it does so inflected by particular cultural histories.